Orthogonal Mode Decomposition for Finite Discrete Signals: Conclusion

 \section{Conclusion}

 Everything in the world has wave properties.
-Mode decomposition is an important method for understanding the intrinsic characteristics of waves and analyzing the "genes" of waves.
-It plays a foundational role in fields such as signal processing, data analysis, and machine learning.
+Mode decomposition is an important method for understanding the intrinsic characteristics of waves and analyzing the genes of waves.
+It plays an important role in signal processing, data analysis, machine learning, and other fields.

-The previous mode decomposition methods \cite{dragomiretskiy2013variational, huang1998empirical} believed that modes were narrow-band functions, but there were no precise definitions or calculation methods for mode bandwidth.
-In this article, we provided the accurate definition and the computation method for mode bandwidth by calculating the intrinsic phase and intrinsic instantaneous frequency of the signal.
+The previous mode decomposition methods \cite{dragomiretskiy2013variational, huang1998empirical} believed that the modes were narrow band functions, but there were no precise definitions and calculation methods for the bandwidth of the modes.
+This article provides an accurate definition and computation method for mode bandwidth by calculating the intrinsic phase and instantaneous frequency.
 Based on this, we proposed the orthogonal projection method for mode extraction.
-The method is characterized by efficient computation, as well as the unique and orthogonal mode decomposition result.
-The practical examples showed that good mode decomposition accuracy can be maintained even at the boundary of the time period, overcoming the "boundary effects" of previous mode decomposition methods.
-Among the various mode calculation methods we know, this method is the first one with these desirable features.
+The efficiency of the mode decomposition computation and the unique and orthogonal mode decomposition result are the property of the method.
+The practical examples showed that good mode decomposition accuracy can be maintained even at the boundary of the time segment, overcoming the 'boundary effects' of previous mode decomposition methods.
+Of all the approaches of mode decomposition we know in this range, this is the only one with these desirable features.